Kingston railway station, Brisbane

 Kingston railway station is located on the Beenleigh line in Queensland, Australia.
 It serves the Logan suburb of Kingston.
 Located directly next to the station is the Kingston Butter Factory community arts centre.

 History

-The station was the central point of a town that initially developed about the stop.
+The railway went through Kingston in 1885, The station was the central point of a town that initially developed about the stop.

 Services

 Kingston station is served by all stops Beenleigh line services from Beenleigh to Bowen Hills and Ferny Grove.